-RequirementsJES is seeking interns for the fall with experience in animation and/or illustration.
+RequirementsJES is seeking interns for the summer with experience in animation and/or illustration.
 While the majority of our content is acquired from external sources, we are also producing content to meet specific needs.
 An illustrator would be required to create icons, graphics and characters to fit live action and animation needs.
 The animator would animate assets, characters, and type for 15 second animations to 1 minute shots.
 Compositing skills are preferred but not required.

 • Comprehensive understanding of and competency editing with Adobe Creative Suite (After Effects, Illustrator, Photoshop) is preferred.